 Immunoglobins are divided into different types called isotypes.
-There are five Immunoglobulin Isotypes which are – IgA, IgD, IgE, IgG and IgM.
-The different types of Immunoglobulins have diverse natural properties, area of functioning and reaction to the various types of antigens.
+There are five Immunoglobulin Isotypes which are – IgA, IgD, IgE, IgG, and IgM.
+The different types of Immunoglobulins have diverse natural properties, areas of functioning, and reactions to the various types of antigens.

 What Is Immunoglobulin G?

 Immunoglobulin G or IgG is one of the isotypes of Immunoglobulin.
-IgG is one of the most common antibodies in the blood circulation and represents nearly 75% of serum antibodies.
+IgG is one of the most common antibodies in blood circulation and represents nearly 75% of serum antibodies.
 The Immunoglobulin G is produced by plasma B cells and is crucial to the protection of body tissues against infection.
-It also protects the fetes in the utero from any infection.
-Immunoglobulin G is also responsible for the regulation of allergic reactions and can also prevent IgE mediated anaphylaxis.
+It also protects the fetus in utero from any infection.
+Immunoglobulin G is also responsible for the regulation of allergic reactions and can also prevent IgE-mediated anaphylaxis.
 There are four subtypes of IgG named – IgG1, IgG2, IgG3 and IgG4.

-In some people owing to certain health condition the body produces low level of Immunoglobulin G causing IgG deficiency.
+In some people owing to certain health conditions the body produces low levels of Immunoglobulin G causing IgG deficiency.
 People with IgG deficiency are prone to infections like;

-IgG deficiency can be seen in people suffering from kidney damage, leukemia or other infections that makes the immune system weak making the body susceptible to further infections.
+IgG deficiency can be seen in people suffering from kidney damage, leukemia, or other infections that make the immune system weak making the body susceptible to further infections.

-High levels of IgG means chronic infection like HIV/AIDS.
-The elevated IgG levels can also be due to Multiple sclerosis, autoimmune disorder and some types of cancer.
+High levels of IgG mean chronic infection like HIV/AIDS.
+The elevated IgG levels can also be due to Multiple sclerosis, autoimmune disorders, and some types of cancer.

-What Is Immunoglobulin G Test / What Is Igg Test?
+What Is the Immunoglobulin G Test / What Is the Igg Test?

 Why Do You Need Immunoglobulin G Test?

-There are several reasons that necessitate the use of the IgG test like;
+Several reasons necessitate the use of the IgG test;

 Igg Test Preparation